samirmakadia/vidstream/legal/community_guidelines.md

 ### Reporting Violations
 - **In-App**: Use the report feature
-- **Email**: safety@vidstream.app
+- **Email**: safety@vidmeet.app
 - **Emergency**: Contact local authorities first

 ### Policy Questions
-- **Email**: policy@vidstream.app
+- **Email**: policy@vidmeet.app
 - **Community Forum**: [Forum Link]

 ### Legal Concerns
-- **Email**: legal@vidstream.app
+- **Email**: legal@vidmeet.app
-- **DMCA**: copyright@vidstream.app
+- **DMCA**: copyright@vidmeet.app

 ---

 ## Final Note

 These Community Guidelines reflect our shared values and help create a positive environment for everyone.
-By using VidStream, you agree to follow these guidelines and help us build an inclusive, creative, and safe community.
+By using VidMeet, you agree to follow these guidelines and help us build an inclusive, creative, and safe community.

-Remember: When in doubt, ask yourself if your content or behavior would make VidStream a better place for everyone.
+Remember: When in doubt, ask yourself if your content or behavior would make VidMeet a better place for everyone.
 If the answer is yes, you're on the right track.

-**Thank you for being part of the VidStream community!**
+**Thank you for being part of the VidMeet community!**

 ---

-*These Community Guidelines are effective as of [Current Date] and apply to all users of the VidStream platform.
+*These Community Guidelines are effective as of [Current Date] and apply to all users of the VidMeet platform.
 They may be updated periodically to address new challenges and community needs.*